DevFariz/DevFariz/README.md

                                                A Front end(React) developer from Baku

-- 🌱 I’m currently looking for a job
+- 🌱 I’m currently looking for a job as a Software Developer
 - 🔭 I’m currently focused on learning Java

 - 📫 How to reach me: <br>